Computer screen says input not supported? Here 3 Working solutions

 - Open Device Manager by using devmgmt.msc from the start menu search.

 - Expand display driver and Locate your graphics card in the list of the devices your PC uses.

-- Right-click on the piece of hardware in question and choose the option to update its driver.
+- Please right-click on the piece of hardware in question and choose the option to update its driver.